How to make an exhibition cooler than an Oscar-winning film

 Oscar winners helped organize a museum exhibition in Yekaterinburg

-Fabio Cacchatori is an Italian professional digital artist.
-His company Illogic made a futuristic RMK stand at the Innoprom exhibition in 2019, and is now preparing for the opening of “Alexander Nevsky – The Fate of Russia”.
+Fabio Cacchatori is an Italian professional digital artist. works as a consultant with Illogic which is a company that made a futuristic RMK stand at the Innoprom exhibition in 2019, and is now preparing for the opening of “Alexander Nevsky – The Fate of Russia”.
 The organizers promise that it will break all the stereotyped ideas about museums and will be cooler than any film.
 The exhibition will open on June 10 .

 – It seems that museums are a phenomenon from the 20th century.
 Today there are tons of other entertainments that looking at antiques cannot compete with.
 Why do people go to exhibitions?